zesty-io/module-bootstrap-5.2-landing-page/README.md

  <img src="https://user-images.githubusercontent.com/55866499/213773291-957e4509-0cb2-4454-ba29-34048b16119e.png" width="100%" height="300">

  All of the submitted emails are being recorded from the **Leads panel**.
+Click [here](https://zesty.org/services/manager-ui/leads) for more information about Leads.

  <br>